Lewis Woodson: Death, legacy and honors

 Lewis Woodson died in January 1878.
-He was buried in the Allegheny Cemetery in Pittsburgh, PA.
+He was buried in the Allegheny Cemetery in Pittsburgh, Pennsylvania.
 Caroline Woodson, who died after her husband, is buried next to him.
 The Pittsburgh Dispatch newspaper printed an obituary for Caroline "Slave" Woodson in 1892.
-To the contrary, Caroline was the daughter of Joe Robinson, a free man of color, who was enumerated in the 1810 U S census for Virginia and the 1830 U S census for Ross County, Ohio as such.
+To the contrary, Caroline was the daughter of Joe Robinson, a free man of color, who was named and enumerated in the 1810 U S census for Virginia and the 1830 U S census for Ross County, Ohio, as such.
+(The names of slaves never appeared in the U.S. census.
+Caroline's name did not appear there, but she was enumerated as a daughter.
+The U. S. census began to reveal the names of children in 1850.)

 One of his obituaries reported his work on the Underground Railroad.
 Wilberforce University has a strong tradition of teaching the history of its establishment, including the contributions of Lewis Woodson and Daniel A. Payne.
 The John Heinz History Center in Pittsburgh has, since its inception, included the contributions of John B. Vashon, Lewis Woodson and Martin Delany in its exhibition.

+Unlike Richard Allen, Frederick Douglass, John Mercer Langston, and Benjamin Tucker Tanner, Woodson did not write an autobiography, consequently no historian has written Woodson's biography (2024), as historians have in the cases of the four men mentioned.
+Not only did Woodson not make the effort to write an autobiography, he rebuffed at least one effort to record the story of his life.
+Benjamin Tucker Tanner approached Woodson with the intention of including a 'sketch' in a book that Tanner wrote.
+Bishop Tanner knew Woodson extremely well; he had been Woodson's pupil and one of his sisters had married one of Woodson's sons.
+Tanner could have assembled the necessary information without Woodson, but likely thought that he had received a clear message from Woodson's rebuff.
+Tanner reported the rebuff, reported some advice that Woodson imparted, and acclaimed Woodson as an "intelligent man."